 - Streaming video: Allen, T., et. al. (Producers).
 (2017).
 The story of Diana [Streaming video].
 Retrieved from http://www.netflix.com

 Since YouTube is the most common video website out there, you’ll find that you might end up citing this nine times out of ten.
 So, it makes sense to look at specific YouTube examples in each different style.
-Remember in APA style, you do not put a period after the URL but MLA does have one.
+Remember in APA style, you do not put a period after the URL but you do include one in MLA.

 Videos can be a fun way to spice up your paper.
 Whether you are using a video from YouTube, Vimeo or any other website, make sure to get your citation and formatting right the first time.